-- We highly recommend that you have international calling or international data and VOIP (Voice Over Internet Protocol, e.g. Google Hangouts) on your phone, we use Google Fi.
+We highly recommend that you have international calling or international data and VOIP (Voice Over Internet Protocol, e.g. Google Hangouts) on your phone, we use Google's Project Fi.
 In our experience, about 3 out 4 Uber drivers called us before they'd begin to make their way to us.
-Had we not had Google Fi, Uber would have been a lot less useful, forcing us to source a SIM locally.
+Had we not had Project Fi, Uber would have been a lot less useful, forcing us to source a SIM locally.

 Exiting the Country